davidKolesar/C-Programming-Curriculum/README.md

 Q. **If a software engineer was following standard C programming conventions, what is true about a variable she named "TICKETS" ?**

-Q. **If a software engineer was following standard C programming conventions, what is the difference between a function she named "_convertStringsToChar* and "_convertStringsToChar*?**
+Q. **If a software engineer was following standard C programming conventions, what is the difference between a function she named "convertStringsToChar*" and *"_convertStringsToChar?* **

 Q. **True or false, C is case sensitive?**